ryankaplan/gpu-distance-field/README.md

 - It generates unsigned distance fields (not SDFs).
 - It's output is lower quality than CPU methods like [TinySDF](https://github.com/mapbox/tiny-sdf).

-Here's a GIF of the demo in this folder which generates a distance field of the canvas on the left and lets you sample distances in Javascript.
+Here's a GIF of the demo in this repo which generates a distance field of the canvas on the left and lets you sample distances in Javascript.

 ![Demo GIF](/static/demo.gif)